antonwalvoord/nfr-megathread-notes/Electrical/Power Distribution/The Bulletin Board.md

 ---
 dg-publish: true
 ---
-## Weekly Goals (Week of January 13)
+## Weekly Goals (Week of January 20)

-###### **For Harness** *Note: all linked resources are also available on the [[Harness#Useful Resources|Harness Project Page]]*
+###### **For Harness**
-- [x] Add [manufacturing notes](https://nufsae.slack.com/archives/C07P7C9PF5F/p1733958734239609) to your designs
-	- ***Many people have done this but I think there are still some I have not taught, reach out to me if this is the case!***
-- [ ] Take a look at the frame in the autobay now that it is fully tacked
-- [ ] Learn and practice how to crimp and assemble connectors
-	- Here is a learning resource for [crimping contacts](https://www.youtube.com/watch?v=GJqt5VYRBro)
-- [ ] Test Big Papa's capability for CAN transmission and splicing
-	- Here are some learning resource for [crimping splices](https://youtu.be/G8OpSIAQqtw?si=HFHrOl0FsHYRMd87) and [soldering splices](https://youtu.be/u7C2OqBngnw?si=ggfWaJrPUHmEXt7L).
-While the guy in the second video is *very* opinionated he isn't really correct as both crimps and solder splices have their advantages and disadvantages.
 - [ ] Review the [[Harness]] design as a whole or at least the portion you're in charge of manufacturing, referencing the [[Car Architecture#Overview|electrical architecture]] might be useful
+- [ ] Start to take some general measurements down that will be helpful for bundle lengths during manufacturing.
+You should take measurements in the autobay rather than in the CAD because at this point we're dealing with what has been manufactured and there may be *minor* differences.
+We'll need to do this before we can make anything
+	- *Note:* You should take note of accurate lengths but also pay attention to the geometry of the surrounding area.
+Does it seem like you'll need a particularly large amount of slack?
+Or only a little?
+Write all of this information down in a centralized document in the [google drive](https://drive.google.com/drive/u/1/folders/1XJQPlfdeBkZnX8IhdU2FMexnPGzltzIY)
+	- This is a good time to do this when the frame is still very bare bones and there isn't that much in the way of taking measurements.
+Things will start to pile on the car and make it more difficult for you to get in there

-###### **For PDM**
+###### **For LV Battery**
-- [ ] *Because it seems like hardware is facing delays:* Begin working on the software for PDM
-- [ ] It seems like the replacement PMOS doesn't have a high enough current rating.
-I have found some substitutes but feel free to look for more.
-So far I have found the [DMP4006SPSWQ-13](https://www.mouser.com/ProductDetail/Diodes-Incorporated/DMP4006SPSWQ-13?qs=QNEnbhJQKvau%2F67E%252BtZDyg%3D%3D) and the [NTMFS002P03P8ZT1G](https://www.mouser.com/ProductDetail/onsemi/NTMFS002P03P8ZT1G?qs=stqOd1AaK79thd%252BWxQn8jQ%3D%3D)
-	- For reference, ideally we would like a PMOS with a similar footprint to the previous part: `SQJ147ELP-T1 GE3`.
-Otherwise we will have to have a breakout connection, which isn't ideal but is an option.
+- [ ] Meet with the people from Accumulator and make plans moving forward

 ###### **For LV Charger**
-- [ ] Create a presentation for [[Team Terminology#Preliminary Design Review (PDR)|PDR]] and prepare how to convey what the schematic does and how it does it (referencing the datasheet might be useful) [example DR for reference](https://docs.google.com/presentation/d/1-fCKBrOlIeWMv5JdjkKDEaHvMuicsPBqZMI5pWFt9S0/edit?usp=sharing)
-	- **1 week behind schedule**
+- [ ] Review PDR and schematic comments with me
 - [ ] Schedule a PDR

-	- **1 week behind schedule**
+###### **For PDM**
+- [ ] Plan for failure about the PMOS, what solutions can you think of if the PMOS doesn't work?
+What alternative circuit should we use?
+I'd like to discuss this and see what your thoughts are
+- [ ] Continue working on the software for PDM and waiting for the new PMOS to come

 ## Monthly Goals (January)

 ###### **For Harness**
 - [ ] *Completely* finalize internal harness designs
-- [ ] External Harnesses largely manufactured
+- [ ] ~~External Harnesses largely manufactured~~ (*This was a bit too optimistic I think*)
 - [ ] Begin testing of external harness

 ###### **For PDM**